alfagen10/ai-reimagine-storytelling/README.md

 # 📚 AI Reimagine Storytelling

-An AI-powered web app to generate illustrated children’s stories with live narration, multilingual support, PDF export, and QR sharing — all from one screen.
+An AI-powered web app to generate illustrated stories for children with live narration, multilingual support, PDF export, and QR sharing — all from one screen.

 ---